On the time consistency of collective preferences: Setup and Aggregation

-\begin{rmrk} Note that these assumptions on technology imply the existence of a maximum level of sustainable capital $k_m > 0$, so there is no loss of generality in restricting the state space to the closed interval $K:=[0,k_m]$.
+Note that \ref{asm:f0}--\ref{asm:fprime} imply the existence of a maximum level of sustainable capital $k_m > 0$, so there is no loss of generality in restricting the state space to the closed interval $K:=[0,k_m]$.
 This implies that the set of feasible consumption (and utilities) is bounded above.
-Moreover, \ref{asm:uprime}--\ref{asm:fprime} guarantee that equilibrium paths are interior. \end{rmrk}
+Moreover, \ref{asm:uprime}--\ref{asm:fprime} guarantee that equilibrium paths are interior.